The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 Examples of OTT sports content include big names like ESPN+ and more league-specific content such as the NBA League Pass, Premier League Pass, F1TV, and DAZN.
 Many college sports organizations also have their own OTT content.

 People love OTT content because it is easy to access and can be targeted based on one’s viewing preferences.
-You should use OTT because it allows access to a larger audience, as there are fewer barriers to accessing OTT content than traditional TV content.
+Broadcasters should use OTT strategies for over-the-top because it allows access to a larger audience, as there are fewer barriers to accessing OTT content than traditional TV content.

 How is OTT Delivered?

 OTT platforms use an internet-based delivery system.
-Basically, that means that all someone needs to access the content is an internet connection and a compatible device.
+That means that all someone needs to access the content is an internet connection and a compatible device.
 Here are some of the most common devices people can use to access OTT platforms:

 • Mobile devices: You can use either a smartphone or tablet to download OTT apps from a digital storefront, such as Google Play or Apple App Store.